fbeauKmi/update_klipper_and_mcus/README.md

 Klipper Firmware Updater script.
 Update Klipper repo and mcu firmwares

 Optional args: <config_file> Specify the config file to use.
+Default is 'mcus.ini' -c, --checkonly            Check if Klipper is up-to-date only.
-Default is 'mcus.ini' -f, --firmware             Do not merge repo, update firmware only -q, --quiet                Quiet mode, proceed all if needed tasks, !SKIP MENUCONFIG!
+  -f, --firmware             Do not merge repo, update firmware only -q, --quiet                Quiet mode, proceed all if needed tasks, !SKIP MENUCONFIG!
   -h, --help                 Display this help message and exit
 ```
+### -c --checkonly
+Check if Klipper is up-to-date, if not, it displays latest commits.
 ### -f --firmware : to force MCUs update
 Skip Klipper update to repo or force Mcus update if Klipper is already up to date
 ### -q --quiet : QUIET mode is Dangereous !